 Now mushroom hunters are notoriously secretive beings – a bit like folks who fish.
 They may tell you what kinds of places to look for to find certain species, but they sure as hell won’t tell you their favourite secret spots.

-As an indication, though – what we had heard was that many older folks had been going morel hunting for years around Melville Caves in Victoria – a country defined by not-great soil fertility, and big granite boulders.
+As an indication, though – what we had heard was that many older folks had been going morel hunting for years in the granite country of rural Victoria – a country defined by not-great soil fertility, and big granite boulders.

 The ones we found were in a similar ecosystem – country Victoria, big granite boulders, dappled shade, and early spring.